HUIXIN-TW/Resume/index.md

 ### **Champion Team in KPMG Academic competition** `2015.5`

 KPMG International Limited (or simply KPMG) is a multinational professional services network, and one of the Big Four accounting organizations.
-Every June, they hold a KPMG academic competition in my university to reward those who have professional and practical knowledge.
+Every June, they hold a KPMG academic competition at my university to reward those who have professional and practical knowledge.
 All candidates must answer the questions about intermediate accounting in a limited time.
-In the end, my team won the champion.
+In the end, my team won the championship.
 It was thrill experience; I was glad that we showed teamwork and professionalism.
 <br>

 ### **Bronze Medal Winner on XBRL Academic Winter Camp, [TWSE](https://www.twse.com.tw/en/)** `2015.1`

 XBRL (eXtensible Business Reporting Language) was the latest idea of a global framework for exchanging business information in Taiwan at that time.
-Hence, my classmates and I enrolled in the XBRL camp hold by Taiwan Stock Exchange from January 19, 2015, to January 22, 2015.
+Hence, my classmates and I enrolled in the XBRL camp held by Taiwan Stock Exchange from January 19, 2015, to January 22, 2015.
 It was an intensive program.
 All candidates must take two and a half days of classes regarding XBRL, then take part in a competition in the afternoon of the third day.
 Luckily, we won third place!
 <br>

 <!-- ### Footer
-Last updated: May 2022 -->
+Last updated: Feb 2023 -->